-Chest pain or discomfort is a common symptom of a heart attack in both men and women.
-Anyone who experiences chest pain or discomfort that lasts for several minutes or recurs should seek emergency medical help.
+Chest pain or discomfort can indicate a heart attack in both males and females, but it can also result from heartburn, lung problems, and other issues.
+Anyone with chest pain that recurs or lasts several minutes or more should seek emergency medical help.

 In some cases, pain or discomfort may be due to other causes, such as heartburn, reflux, a lung-related issue, or another problem affecting the heart.
 Although some possible causes of chest pain are less serious, a woman should seek help immediately as this symptom may indicate a medical emergency.